By Bruce Barker, P.Ag.

 Source: Bruce Barker

-1. Saskatchewan—Rates are based on knife openers with a one-inch spread, nine-inch row spacing and good to excellent soil conditions (10 to 15 per cent seedbed utilization).
+Saskatchewan: Rates are based on knife openers with a one-inch spread, nine-inch row spacing, and good-to-excellent soil conditions (10 to 15% seedbed utilization).

-2. Manitoba—Rates are based on disk or knife openers with a one-inch spread, six to seven inch row spacing, and good to excellent soil moisture (14 to 17 per cent seedbed utilization).
+Manitoba: Rates are based on disk or knife openers with a one-inch spread, six- to seven-inch row spacing, and good-to-excellent soil moisture (14 to 17 per cent seedbed utilization).

 Manitoba Soil Fertility Guide

-3. Alberta—Rates are based on good to excellent soil moisture.
+Alberta: Rates are based on good-to-excellent soil moisture.

 Alberta Pulse Growers

-Recommendations can differ by province due to seedbed utilization used in the research and environmental conditions at the time of the studies.
-Some recommendations are based on other pulse crop responses.
+Recommendations can differ by province due to the seedbed utilization used in the research and the environmental conditions at the time of the studies.
+Some recommendations are based on responses from other pulse crops.
 Projects are underway to refine the suggested safe rates and align provincial recommendations.

 Soil Moisture and Soil Texture